tarwn/lessthandot-hugo/blogs/content/posts/2013-09-09-real-world-azure-queue-popreceiptmismatch.md

 	Assert.AreEqual(ErrorCode_PopReceiptMismatch, statusCode);
 }
 ```
-By getting a Message, allowing it&#8217;s visibility timeout to expire, and getting it a second time, we can ensure the original popreceipt is no longer valid.
+By getting a Message, allowing it's visibility timeout to expire, and getting it a second time, we can ensure the original popreceipt is no longer valid.

-(and that I can&#8217;t spell definitely without spellcheck)
+(and that I can't spell definitely without spellcheck)

 In a [forum post from 2011][8] a microsoft representative said that the PopReceiptMismatch error is not supposed to be returned for all Pop Receipt Mismatches, only when you use a PopReceipt from another message/queue.
 His answer indicated that this was an error in the documentation (common response on the forums: service works right the way it is, the documentation must be incorrect).

 The cross-queue case is of course included in a test like the one above and available on Github.
 Spoiler: 404 Message does not exist.

-**Conclusion:** When a Message does not exist or it exists but you have the wrong PopReceiptMismatch, you will receive &#8220;The specified message does not exist.&#8221;
+**Conclusion:** When a Message does not exist or it exists but you have the wrong PopReceiptMismatch, you will receive “The specified message does not exist.”

 Here are the tests that I ran against live Azure and the latest emulator: